gateplane-io/vault-plugins/README.md

 ## 1. 💡 Overview

 ### ❓ What is GatePlane?
-GatePlane is a project *made by Security Professionals for Security Professionals* to make time-based, conditional access management approachable and transparent.
+GatePlane is a project that makes time-based, conditional access management approachable and transparent, *made by Security Professionals for Security Professionals* .

-Gateplane implements Privileged Access Management (PAM) and Just-In-Time (JIT) access, helping tech groups and companies to give, revoke and monitor permissions across the whole organization.
+Gateplane implements *Privileged Access Management* (PAM) and *Just-In-Time* (JIT) access, helping tech groups and companies to give, revoke and monitor permissions across the whole organization.

 The ultimate goal is to solve problems people in tech organizations stumble upon frequently, such as:
 * **Developer**: "*I need to debug production but I don't have access*"
 * **IT**: “*I get around 60 requests for sensitive access per day, and I have to manually set them up and tear them down*”
 * **Security Officer**: “*I have no idea who has access to what after the last incident and the auditor comes next week*”
 * **Security Engineer**: “*Setting up this PAM solution will take forever and will change everything we know about our infrastructure*”

-It does so by using the Open-Source and battle-tested tools [Vault](https://developer.hashicorp.com/vault/docs) or [OpenBao](https://openbao.org/) as its underlying infrastructure, drawing from their *Authentication*, *Authorization*, *Integrations* and *Structured Logging* principles, avoiding to re-invent the wheel.
+It does so by using the Open-Source and battle-tested tools [Vault](https://developer.hashicorp.com/vault/docs) or [OpenBao](https://openbao.org/) as its underlying infrastructure, drawing from their *Authentication*, *Authorization*, *Integrations* and *Auditing* principles, avoiding to re-invent the wheel.

-*GatePlane Community* comes **free of charge** and available for everyone to audit and contribute to it under the [*Elastic License v2*](./LICENSE).
+*GatePlane Community* comes **free of charge** and available for everyone to *use*, *audit* and *contribute* to, under the [*Elastic License v2*](./LICENSE).

-##### More about GatePlane can be found in its [Website]() (*under contruction* 🚧)
+##### More about GatePlane can be found in its [Website](gateplane.io)

 ### 🎯 Key Features

 * **Approval-Based Access**: Access is granted only if someone else approves of it
 * **Access that expires**: Every granted access has an expiration date, no exceptions
-* **Vast support of Integrations**: Supports Kubernetes, AWS/GCP/Azure, SSH, Databases and the whole suite of Vault/OpenBao Secret Engines, as well as JIT Okta Group Membership management
+* ***Vast* support of Integrations**: Supports *Kubernetes*, *AWS/GCP/Azure*, *SSH*, *Databases* (from *PostgreSQL* to *Elasticsearch*) and the [whole suite of *Vault/OpenBao Secret Engines*](https://developer.hashicorp.com/vault/integrations?components=database%2Csecrets-engine), as well as Just-In-Time *Okta Group Membership Management* drawing from the [150+ Okta Integrations](https://www.okta.com/integrations/)
 * [**WebUI to Request, Approve and Claim access**](https://app.gateplane.io) : All available accesses are listed and can be managed through a Web Application tied with your Vault/OpenBao instance
 * **Notifications**: When a user requests, approves or claims access, a Slack/Discord/MSTeams/*you-name-it* message is sent
-* 🚧 **Metrics**: Measurements on the friction relief, numbers of elevated accesses needed and statistics on mean-time-to-claim
+* **Metrics**: Measurements on the friction relief, numbers of elevated accesses needed and statistics on mean-time-to-claim

 ### ❔ Why GatePlane
-*GatePlane is a community-first project*.

 It makes *Just-In-Time* (JIT) *Privileged Access Management* (PAM) accessible to everyone through Open-Source tools and auditable code.

+Its *Zero-Knowledge* and *Self-Hostable* natute ensures that access is neither controlled, nor proxied by GatePlane, **keeping your organization's accesses and secrets strictly inside your infrastructure**.

 Our rationale is that trust on the market of PAM solutions is never really gained if auditability is not part of the equation.
 Also buzzword marketing, and vague promises that often lack technical ground are not in our line of work.